SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 ### terraform

-Hashicorp's terraform is a flexible and popular tool to manage infrastructure has support for many different infrastructure platforms.
+Hashicorp's terraform is a flexible and popular tool to manage infrastructure and has support for many different infrastructure platforms.
 While it may become much less popular now after Hashicorp's decision to stop providing it under an open source license, it is currently still in wide use, as the old free versions can still be used.